hathach/tinyusb/readme.md

 ### Power of 10 ###

 is a small & easy to remember but yet powerful coding guideline.
 Most (if not all) of the rules here are included in JPL.
-Because it is very small, all the rules will be listed here, those with *italic* is compliant, **bold** is violated.
+Because it is very small, all the rules will be listed here, those with *italic* are compliant, **bold** are violated.

 1. *`Restrict to simple control flow constructs`* yes, I hate goto statement, therefore there is none of those here